Infinite-Dimensional Stochastic Transforms and Reproducing Kernel Hilbert space: Introduction

 \section{Introduction}

 Our present paper is motived by a host of applications of the general theory of kernels, and their corresponding reproducing kernel Hilbert spaces (RKHS).
 The list of these applications is long, and includes both brand new advances, and classical topics in analysis.
 And the following areas are included: Statistical inference, achieving separation of features in machine learning designs, PDEs, harmonic analysis, stochastic processes, mathematical physics and more\cite{MR4379621,MR4415393,MR4334244}.
 While the various reproducing kernel Hilbert spaces involved constitute versatile tools, their realization has a drawback.
 Its definition and realization entails an abstract completion step.
 To overcome this, in section \ref{sec:RKHS}, we present a general transform which applies in the general context of reproducing kernel Hilbert spaces (RKHS) but more concrete presentations.
 While in special cases, there are transforms which produce \textquotedblleft concrete\textquotedblright{} presentations for a particular RKHS, these transforms tend to be ad hoc.
+For the benefit of the readers, we provide some example references: The paper \cite{MR3857315} deals with sensitivity issues, \cite{MR3883202} direct integration algorithms, \cite{4106847} image processing, \cite{MR2247587,MR3005666,MR3854652} pattern recognition and machine learning, \cite{MR2177937} statistical properties, and finally \cite{MR3534893} on selection of efficient parameterizations.
+In addition to earlier papers by the co-authors \cite{So07,JoSo07a}, we also include here a partial list of other relevant and current citations; see e.g., the papers mentioned above, \cite{MR3780557,MR3820672,MR3911884,MR1720704,MR3857315,MR3878657,MR3913046,MR3934645,MR3850675,MR3900802,MR3922239}.
 Our present general transform will serve to unify special cases which have appeared in the literature.
 In section \ref{sec:infinite}, we present a new infinite-dimensional Fourier transform in a general framework of Gaussian processes.
 The latter in turn is motivated by applications to stochastic differential equations (SDE), including generalized Ito calculus formulas.
-The links between the two main results involving general transforms are related because of a general fact about positive definite kernels (and the corresponding RKHSs): Every positive definite kernel $K$ ,defined on $D\times D$ where $D$ is a set, is the covariance kernel of a centered Gaussian process indexed by $D$.
+The links between the two main results involving general transforms are related because of a general fact about positive definite kernels (and the corresponding RKHSs): Every positive definite kernel $K$, defined on $D\times D$ where $D$ is a set, is the covariance kernel of a centered Gaussian process indexed by $D$.
 The latter fact then unifies the two settings.

 For background references on kernel theory and Gaussian processes, we refer readers to the following \cite{MR2966130,MR562914,MR3843387,PaSc75}, but we caution that the literature is extensive.
 The book \cite{MR2239907} offers a great overview of the subject and its applications.
 Our main results presented below build on the following earlier papers \cite{jorgensen2019dimension,jst21pos,MR3843552,MR3888850,MR4020693} by the co-authors.
 In addition, there are multiple current and very active research teams which make use of diverse aspects of the kind of kernel methods discussed here.
 We have been especially motivated by the following recent papers, covering such diverse results as machine learning, approximations, chaos, noisy data, Markov sampling, and neural nets, all making use of analysis, algorithms, and optimization with kernels and RKHSs, especially the papers \cite{MR2558684,MR2327597,MR2186447,MR4367288,MR4321422,MR4241215,MR4091197}.